PaulHenry678/Add-Diskspace/README.md

     g.
 WID logs.

-3. Get-DiskSpaceUpgrade <ComputerName> : This function queries the server indicated in <Computername> via WMI for freespace and capacity of attached drives and, if there is less than 30% freespace, calculates the amount of space required to bring the drive to 35% freespace.
+3. Get-DiskSpaceUpgrade $ComputerName : This function queries the server indicated in $Computername via WMI for freespace and capacity of attached drives and, if there is less than 30% freespace, calculates the amount of space required to bring the drive to 35% freespace.

-4. Get-DiskSpaceResult <ComputerName> : This function does the same thing as Get-DiskSpaceUpgrade except it queries the Vsphere server as well to correlate the drives/partitions to specific virtual disk files in Vsphere.
+4. Get-DiskSpaceResult $ComputerName : This function does the same thing as Get-DiskSpaceUpgrade except it queries the Vsphere server as well to correlate the drives/partitions to specific virtual disk files in Vsphere.
 It will also determine if the server should not be automatically expanded, given certain conditions.

-5. Add-Diskspace <ComputerName> : This function uses every other cmdlet in the following order:
+5. Add-Diskspace $ComputerName : This function uses every other cmdlet in the following order:

     a.
 If not connected to a Vsphere server, executes Initialize-connection.